 The first pathway, specifically for equines, that meets the Animal Training Instructor (ABTC-ATI) standard set by the UK Animal Behaviour and Training Council!

 This course gives you a unique opportunity to gain accreditation with the ABTC as an Animal Training Instructor for Equines.
 This course is the first of its kind to meet ABTC standards.
 You will learn how to successfully apply behavioural science and learning theory to the practice of training horses, ponies and other equids by using a variety of techniques and you will learn how to teach owners and handlers how to apply these techniques too.
-The Equine Training Instructor Pathway is formally recognised by the ABTC as meeting their ATI Standard and is a pathway for those looking to become a registered ATI for equines on the ABTC register.
+The Diploma is multi-accredited and formally recognised by the ABTC as meeting their ATI Standard and is a pathway for those looking to become a registered ATI for equines on the ABTC register.

 Begin your horse training career now!

-The Equine Training Instructor Pathway is a UKRS Accredited course and is Animal Behaviour and Training Council (ABTC) Recognised for ATI.
+The Diploma in Equine Training & Coaching is accredited by National Open College Network as an endorsed programme, accredited by UKRS and is Animal Behaviour and Training Council (ABTC) Recognised for ATI.
 This means that on successful completion of the course, you will be eligible to join the ABTC register as an Equine ATI – the first of its kind!

 This distance learning course provides you with the opportunity to become a certified horse trainer by learning how to successfully apply behavioural science and learning theory to the practice of horse training using a variety of techniques and is recognised as meeting the criteria from the ABTC ATI Standard.
 It is a pathway for those looking to become a registered ATI for equines on the ABTC register.